Takashiidobe/notes/src/business/interviewee-questions.md

 This approach demonstrates that you are confident, credible, and willing to have others back you up.
 It shows you’re ready and aware of the typical steps in the interview process.
 Offer Package

-## What types of volunteer work and community service does the organization encourage?
+## What Types of Volunteer Work and Community Service Does the Organization Encourage?

 ### Who to Ask:
 HR